Publication Ethics

 Allegations of Misconduct

-AnaPub Publications managing allegations of research misconduct is based on the guidelines of the Committee on Publication Ethics (COPE), available at https://publicationethics.org/core-practices
+AnaPub Publications manages allegations of research misconduct based on the guidelines provided by the Committee on Publication Ethics (COPE).
+These guidelines can be accessed at COPE Core Practices.

-Authors are required to read the journal’s author instruction and ethical policies carefully and to adhere to the terms before submission.
-While authors are given the option to suggest potential reviewers for the peer-review process, the qualifications and potential conflicts of interest of all reviewers will be carefully checked before they are invited to review.
+Authors are required to thoroughly read the journal’s author instructions and ethical policies and to adhere to these terms before submission.
+While authors may suggest potential reviewers for the peer-review process, the qualifications and potential conflicts of interest of all reviewers will be carefully evaluated before they are invited to review.

-• The editorial office of the journal receives a complaint that an article submitted to or published in the journal is suspected of containing research misconduct.
+• The journal’s editorial office receives a complaint alleging that an article submitted to or published in the journal contains research misconduct.

-• The complainant needs to clearly indicate the specific manner and detail of misconduct; for example, in a case of plagiarism, the plagiarized paragraph should be clearly highlighted, and the original and suspected articles should be referred to clearly.
+• The complainant must clearly specify the nature and details of the misconduct.
+For instance, in a case of plagiarism, the plagiarized sections should be highlighted, and references to the original and suspected articles should be provided.

-• The editorial office will conduct an investigation, during which time the editor of the journal and the corresponding author(s) of the suspected article will be in contact.
+• The editorial office conducts an investigation.
+During this period, the editor and the corresponding author(s) of the suspected article will communicate.

 • The corresponding author(s) will be asked to provide an explanation with factual statements and any available evidence.

-• If the author(s) of the suspected article accepts the misconduct complaint, the editorial office will take the following actions depending on the situation:
+• If the author(s) accept the misconduct complaint, the editorial office will take appropriate actions:

-• If the misconduct is reported during the review process, the review process may continue, with the author(s) making the relevant changes.
+• Manuscript Under Review: The review process may continue, with the author(s) making the necessary corrections.

-• In the case of nonresponse in the stipulated time or an unsatisfactory explanation, the article may be permanently retracted or rejected.
-Before making a decision, confirmation will be sought from the experts of the relevant institution or other authorities as required.
+• If there is no response within the stipulated time or the explanation is unsatisfactory, the article may be permanently retracted or rejected.
+Before making a final decision, confirmation will be sought from experts at the relevant institution, or other authorities as needed.

 • The complainant will be informed of the outcome once the issue is resolved.

-• The complaint case will thereupon be considered concluded.
+• Once the issue is resolved, the complaint case will be considered concluded.